How to Install Snap on Fedora Linux

 This applies the custom policy, resolving the SELinux conflict while keeping enforcement active.

-If you no longer wish to use Snap and Snap-Store on your Fedora system after you install Snap on Fedora, you can remove them entirely using the following steps.
-This process ensures all related files and services are cleaned up, leaving your system tidy.
+If you no longer wish to use Snap on your Fedora system, you can remove it entirely using the following steps.
+This process ensures all related files and services are cleaned up.

 sudo dnf remove snapd

-To confirm that Snap has been fully removed from your system, check for installed Snap packages using:
+To confirm that Snap has been fully removed from your system, check that the snap command is no longer present:

-While Snap is designed to be robust, you might occasionally encounter issues when you install Snap on Fedora.
-Here are some common problems and how to address them on your Fedora system:
+While Snap is designed to be robust, you might occasionally encounter issues.
+Here are some common problems and how to address them on Fedora:

 If you see an error like “bash: snap: command not found,” it could be due to a few reasons:

-- Snapd not installed: Ensure you have completed the installation steps for
+• Snapd not installed: Ensure you have completed the installation steps for snapd.
+You can try reinstalling it if unsure: sudo dnf install snapd.

-installation, a reboot is recommended to ensure all system paths and services are correctly initialized.
-If you skipped this, pleasesudo reboot
+• System not rebooted: After the initial snapd installation, a reboot is recommended to ensure all system paths and services are correctly initialized.
+If you skipped this, please sudo reboot.

-should be in your system’s PATH.
+• PATH environment variable: The directory /snap/bin should be in your system’s PATH.
 A reboot usually fixes this.
-You can check withecho $PATH
+You can check with echo $PATH.

 Issue: Snap application fails to launch or behaves unexpectedly